 This Is A Partial List of All of the SAP BW Components

-This is intentionally a shortened version of what you might learn about SAP BW if you were to attend the SAP BW academy or just work with it for years.
+This is intentionally a shortened version of what you might learn about SAP BW if you were to attend the SAP BW academy or just work with it for years in pursuit of becoming a SAP Business Warehouse Consultant.
 This is partially due to the fact that the system has been available in the market for almost 20 years and there are many, many versions of it.
 Each version had slightly different architectural components and with the release of SAP HANA, the system is essentially completely different.

 On the other hand, all new SAP Customers have a SAP BW system available to them as part of their ECC license and normally want to get to the latest version before Go-Live.